 Rhondda Cynon Taff

-As part of our project, ‘Framing Jewish Histories: towards best practice in rescuing a fragile heritage’, we are working closely with the museums of Rhondda Cynon Taf (Pontypridd Museum, Cynon Valley Museum and Rhondda Heritage Park).
+As part of our project, ‘Framing Jewish Histories: towards best practice in rescuing a fragile heritage’, we worked closely with the museums of Rhondda Cynon Taf (Pontypridd Museum, Cynon Valley Museum and Rhondda Heritage Park).

-Our volunteers at each of these museums are searching their catalogues to enhance the description of those items already identified as having a Jewish connection.
-They also trying to find items that are Jewish-related but have not been labelled as such.
-All the material they find is digitised and will be catalogued and uploaded to the People’s Collection Wales website.
+Our volunteers at each of these museums searched their catalogues to enhance the description of those items already identified as having a Jewish connection.
+They also tried to find items that are Jewish-related but were not labelled as such.
+All the material they found was digitised, catalogued and uploaded to the People’s Collection Wales website.

-We have begun a series of Open Days at these venues which include talks and interaction with our volunteers, board members and staff, where we present the rich local heritage of the historic Jewish communities.
-We encourage people to share their memories with us and bring along any relevant items they may have.
+We held a series of Open Days at these venues which included talks and interaction with our volunteers, board members and staff, where we presented the rich local heritage of the historic Jewish communities.
+We encouraged people to share their memories with us and bring along any relevant items they may have.

 Open Day at Cynon Taff Museum

-Members of the valley’s history society and other volunteers have recently added to the memory of the once thriving Jewish community by researching the heritage held in the collection of the Cynon Valley Museum, the Aberdare Central Library and the online editions of the Aberdare Times and Aberdare Leader, and other periodicals.
+Members of the valley’s history society and other volunteers added to the memory of the once thriving Jewish community by researching the heritage held in the collection of the Cynon Valley Museum, the Aberdare Central Library and the online editions of the Aberdare Times and Aberdare Leader, and other periodicals.
 The latter resources revealed a rich vein of material, particularly in their advertisement pages.
-An old-fashioned card index data base of the Jewish families who lived here has been started and well over one hundred names recorded.
+A card index of the Jewish families who lived here has been started and well over one hundred names recorded.
 In addition, the town has been surveyed for the sites of the former businesses of the community.
 Happily, most of these survive and photographic records have been made.

 The earliest recorded date showing the presence of Jews in Cynon Valley so far discovered is 1857, when the Aberdare pawnbroking firm of Lyon and Hyam contributed the sum of £2.2.0d (£2.10p.) towards a clock and a peal of bells for the newly erected Anglican church of St Elvan in the town centre.
 An unusual donation you may think; an acknowledgement to a community from which they derived their income perhaps, or the fact that they were not exclusively church bells but parish bells to be rung in celebration for all?